koronkowy/koronkowy/README.md

 -   [Hushcon](https://hushcon.com/): Attended Hushcon West in 2019, and from here on out.
 This is a premier security conference with hush rules on all talks that happen.
 Attended Hudhcon East in 2022, and plan to attend Hushcon West again in 2022.

 -   [Security BSides](http://www.securitybsides.com/) - [BSides Las Vegas](https://www.bsideslv.org/): As a BSides organizer I attended BSides Las Vegas in 2019 which is a fantastic Security BSides but also there’s a meetup within this conference where BSides organizers from all over share knowledge.
-I plan to attend BSLV 2022

 -   [Security BSides](http://www.securitybsides.com/) - BSides Boise 2019: I had the pleasure of visiting BSides Boise in 2019, a conference in Idaho that blends several regions of Idaho into one conference.
 This is now called [BSides Idaho](https://www.bsidesidaho.org/).

 -   [Shmoocon](https://www.shmoocon.org/): Attendee in 2022, an exclusive security conference located in Washington, D.C.

 -   [Splunk .conf](https://conf.splunk.com/) 2022: Attendeed as a booth attendee for GreyNoise, Intelligence.

-You’ll probably see me attending booths at Splunk .conf in the future!
+-   [ftp://con](https://www.ftpcon.com/):2022: Attended the virtual antifascist hacker conference of ftp://con online.

 -   [Eyebeam](https://www.eyebeam.org/events/refiguring-the-future-conference/): Attended in 2021, a conference that combines tech folks, artists, scholars and more in an attempt to refigure the future into a better world.